bmwcarit/ramses-logic/doc/sphinx/viewer.rst

    Calls the given <luafunction> defined in ``<luafile>`` and exits.
 This can be e.g. used to run a test case and/or to make a screenshot

+.. option:: --exec-lua=<lua>

+   Runs the given lua source code and exits.
+The code is executed after parsing ``<luafile>`` (if available) and runs in the same context, i.e.: all functions from ``<luafile>`` and the :ref:`lua_configuration_api` can be used

+.. option:: --headless

+   Runs the viewer without user interface and renderer.
+This can be useful for CI environments to run tests (:option:`ramses-logic-viewer --exec` :option:`ramses-logic-viewer --exec-lua`).
+   Screenshots will not work in this mode though.

 .. option:: --width WIDTH

    overrides the auto-detected display width